 Not only does exercise, (which incidentally could be moderate walking, it doesn’t need to be vigorous) improve the chemical balance of our brains, whilst giving us a leisure pursuit to fill our time and allow us to appreciate the small things around us, but it also has other benefits.

-The role between relieving misery and achieving happiness is important.
+The role in relieving misery and achieving happiness is important.
 If you make someone not angry or less anxious, this doesn’t mean they will become happy.
 The skills of being happy and achieving the pleasant life, the good life and the meaning of life are different to the innate skills of misery.

 The role of technology in your strive to be happy

-Technology and design can increase happiness by increasing meaning engagement in life where people don’t necessarily have the base level internal skill set.
+Technology and design can increase happiness by increasing meaning engagement in life where people don’t have the base level internal skill set.
 For instance, if your natural studies involve you watching and listening to a professor, online video course can improve this percent of students success where in the past home study would have been paper bound.